Psychodynamic and Depth Perspectives on the Self

 The Unconscious

-Definition The unconscious in psychology refers to the part of the mind that contains thoughts, f...
+Overview The term unconscious in psychodynamic theory refers to the vast reservoir of thoughts, m...